445183/SeCreDiVer/README.md

    After all field pairs are collected, **mkTree()** is called with the list of *(name, value)* tuples.
 It works in two stages:

    - **Leaf layer** : each field is passed through **encode_field()** and then **hash_leaf()** which applies **sha256** to produce a 32-byte leaf hash.
 All leaf hashes form the bottom layer of the tree.
-   - **Upward pairing** : adjacent leaves are paired and their concatenation is hashed using **hash_node()** to produce the next level.
+   - **Downward pairing** : adjacent leaves are paired and their concatenation is hashed using **hash_node()** to produce the next level.
 If the count at any level is odd, the last node is paired with itself.
 This repeats until only one hash remains — the **Merkle root**.

    The entire tree is stored as a list of lists of bytes, serialised to hex strings via **bytToStr()** before being stored in the credential dictionary, since raw bytes cannot be written to a JSON file.